A Closer Look

 AWRI's Monthly Newsletter

-AWRI staff are in bold, graduate students are denoted with a *, and undergraduate students are denoted with **, and post-docs are denoted with ***.
+AWRI staff are in bold, graduate students are denoted with a *, undergraduate students are denoted with **, and post-docs are denoted with ***.

 (Presenter listed first)

 AWRI was represented at the Society for Freshwater Science (SFS) conference in Milwaukee, Wisconsin from May 17 – 22.
 Personnel in attendance were: Delilah Clement, Mark Luttenton, Mary Ogdahl, Carl Ruetz, Al Steinman, Maggie Weinert, and Graeme Zaparzynski.